 I was having a hard time with most foods and smells especially chicken and other meat.
 I’ve always had a sensitive sense of smell but this was really rough, always feeling like I’m going to throw up when food was around.
 I made sure I kept eating though, I knew I had to keep eating.

 I was able to accompany my parents to her appointment during which she was diagnosed, and I remember worrying that they’d notice I was pregnant.
 We hadn’t told them yet and wanted to wait until we all were in person together, my husband and then 1 year old included.
-We actually were going to go over to their place the next day to tell them even though we were just 8 weeks pregnant.
+We actually were going to go over to their place the next day to tell them even though we were just 8 weeks pregnant, we wanted our parents to know earlier than others.

-The day we had the ultrasound when I was 8 weeks and 5 days along, my mother-in-law was sweet enough to come down and care for our 1 year old while I was at the doctor.
+The day we had the first ultrasound when I was 8 weeks and 5 days pregnant, my mother-in-law was sweet enough to drive over an hour down to our house to care for our 1 year old while I was at the doctor.
 She didn’t know I was pregnant yet, we just told her that I had an appointment.

-My husband left work early to come with me to the ultrasound and we met in the parking lot of Target as we knew if he came home to go to the appointment with me my mother-in-law would start putting together the big surprise (that soon would become even bigger!!)
+My husband left work early to come with me to the first ultrasound and we met in the parking lot of Target as we knew if he came home to go to the appointment with me my mother-in-law would start putting together the big surprise (that soon would become even bigger than we’d imagined!!)

 The ultrasound started as normal and before long the ultrasound tech said everything looked good and then…”Oh!
 There are two!”
 Our first thought was “Two what?”
 We were thinking she could somehow already see two arms or legs or something but no…she replied with “Two babies!“